MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/migrate-to-operations-manager-managed-instance.md

 4. [Import unsealed (exported) MPs in Operations Manager managed instance (preview)](/system-center/scom/manage-mp-import-remove-delete?#import-a-management-pack-from-disk)

-5. Validation of post migration: Follow the below steps to validate the migration of Gropus and Data collection.
+5. Post migration validation: Use these steps to validate the migration of Groups and Data collection.

     1. **Groups**: Go to **Authoring** workspace in the Operations Manager console and select **Groups**.
 Review the membership of any groups created by the Management Packs and verify that they've been populated with the correct objects.